Top 7 Myths About Adopting a Cat

-Maybe watching cat videos is good for a laugh during a stressful day, or checking in on internet-famous felines is something you do before bed.
-But actually get a cat of your own?
-Nah.
-There are so many reasons not to…or are there?
-Well, let’s just say you’re not the only one who’s sometimes misunderstood.
+Watching cat videos is good for a laugh during a stressful day or when checking in on internet-famous felines before bed.
+But get a cat of your own?
+No way!

 HSTT Smokey Before copyPHOTO © HSTT